 Kodansha has two print debuts, though we’ve seen them both digitally before.
 Cells at Work: Baby! is essentially the superdeformed version of the series.

 ASH: I enjoyed the original series, but haven’t managed to keep up with all the spinoffs!

 SEAN: A Sign of Affection (Yubisaki to Renren) is one that I’ve gushed about before, but here I am gushing about it again.
 This story of a boy and girl meeting and falling in love, it’s all about communication, as our heroine is hearing impaired, and our globe trotting hero does not know sign language.
 Fans of Kimi ni Todoke should check this out.

 MICHELLE: I missed this when it was a digital debut, so I’m grateful for a second chance at it.

 ANNA: Amazingly, this is one of the very few Kodansha digital titles that I have read, and it is absolutely wonderful.
 It is by suu Morishita, so fans of Shortcake Cake should absolutely pick it up.
 I’m sure I bought the first couple volumes digitally due to Sean’s gushing and just never posted about it.
 Morishita does some wonderfully innovative storytelling as the two main characters figure out how to communicate with each other, and the hearing-impaired heroine is portrayed with great sensitivity.
 I’m so rooting for Yuki and her first real romance!!

 ASH: I’m really looking forward to reading this one now that it’s in print.
 Can’t pass it up with recommendations like that.

-MELINDA: Well, how can I possibly resist after that glowing recommendation?
+MJ: Well, how can I possibly resist after that glowing recommendation?

 SEAN: Also in print: Heaven’s Design Team 3.
 The anime is currently airing.